mauriciopoppe/SubtitleInsights/conductor/product.md

 - **Sidebar Transcript:** Provides a vertical list of all educational segments in the YouTube sidebar, highlighting the active segment in sync with the video.
 - **Granular Visibility Controls:** A sub-toggle in the sidebar allows users to hide/show the on-video overlay independently of the sidebar content.
 - **Pause on Hover:** An optional setting that automatically pauses the video when the user hovers over the educational overlay to allow more reading time, resuming when the mouse leaves.
+- **Language Profiles:** Manage settings for different languages (e.g., Japanese, French) with custom AI prompts and configurations.
+- **Dedicated Settings Page:** A full settings page to manage profiles and other extension options, accessible from the sidebar.
 - **In-Page Overlay:** Injects directly into the YouTube player for a seamless, "Language Reactor"-style experience.

 ## User Experience